Prag8855/aab/content/guides/sorting-trash-in-germany.md

     They have a 7.50€ *[[Pfand]]*[^17].
 [A.T.U](https://www.atu.de/filialen/) accepts car batteries.

 ![Battery recycling bin at Lidl](/images/lidl-battery-recycling-akku-entsorgung.jpg "A battery recycling bin in a Lidl supermarket")

+### Printer cartridges and toner

+Cartridges and toners do not go in the yellow bin.
+Recycle them [where you recycle small electronics](#phones-computers-and-electronics).

 ### Light bulbs